Tax Collector

 Taxpayers are allowed to make partial payments on their tax bill as long as it is paid in full by January 5.

 Taxpayers may make prepayments to their accounts for real property at any time during the year.
-Many taxpayers make regular monthly payments year round as it is easier to budget for monthly payments than having to pay a large amount at the end of the year.
+Many taxpayers make regular monthly payments year-round, as it is easier to budget for monthly payments than having to pay a large amount at the end of the year.

 Address Changes